IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 Sodium chloride is an ionic compound that is synthesized when oppositely charged atoms or ions of sodium and chloride join together through an electrostatic ionic bond.
 More ionic bonds are formed as additional sodium ions and chloride ions attach to sodium chloride, building up a salt crystal lattice.
 When this sodium chloride crystal dissolves in water, the ionic bonds in the lattice are broken apart by water molecules, releasing the positively-charged sodium ions and negatively-charged chloride ions.
 These released ions retain their opposite charges and continue to attract each other as constituents of sodium chloride's chemical structure, but in an aqueous state.
 Similarly, water may change to an aqueous state (liquid), crystallized state (ice) or vaporized state (steam), but it still retains its chemical structure as water.

 The body needs a continuous supply of sodium ions and chloride ions to perform various biological functions, so aqueous sodium chloride which contains both types of ions seems suitable to fill that demand.
 But there is a problem.
 The biochemical functions and locations in the body that require positive sodium ions are separate from those functions and locations requiring negative chloride ions.
 For example, one of the most important uses of free sodium ions in the body occurs in the nervous system.
 The exchange across cell membranes of positive sodium ions with negative potassium ions generates action potentials which send electric current throughout the nervous system.
-Without sufficient quantities of free sodium ions and other ionic electrolytes obtained in the diet, this biochemical reaction cannot occur, and the body cannot function.
+Without sufficient quantities of free sodium ions and other ionic electrolytes obtained from the metabolism of organic compounds in the diet, this biochemical reaction cannot occur, and the body cannot function.

 Unfortunately, wherever sodium ions go in aqueous sodium chloride, the chloride ions are attracted to follow right along.
 If you have a cup of salt water, you can't pour out only the portion of the water with sodium ions or only the portion with chloride ions.
 The charged ions never clump together in fluid, but maintain their electrical equilibrium by distributing themselves evenly throughout the aqueous solution.
 Thus, positive and negative ions in an aqueous state of sodium chloride remain interconnected in the same chemical proportions as they do in the crystallized state.
 The sodium chloride in salt water also retains the same taste as the sodium chloride in salt crystals.
 Only industrial methods like electrolysis can neutralize and remove the chloride ions from aqueous sodium chloride, which produces chlorine gas when an electrical current is run through salt water (brine).